 There are a number of developed campgrounds, as well as lots of dispersed free camping on National Forest land around Crested Butte if you want to keep your costs for the hike low.

 If you are on a budget but want more comfort, I highly recommend staying at the flash-packer chic Crested Butte Hostel.
-The beds are comfortable, the showers are hot, and it’s only a few minutes’ walk to town.
-There are dorm rooms and private rooms available, although the dorms are not currently available due to COVID restrictions.
-Private rooms start from $79.
+The beds are comfortable, the showers are hot, and it’s only a few minutes walk to town.
+There are dorm rooms and private rooms available.

 Nordic Inn Crested Butte is another cheaper accommodation option (relatively speaking – no accommodation in Crested Butte is cheap).
 This is a great option if you want to stay on Mount Crested Butte rather than downtown.
 There’s even a jacuzzi to rest your hiking-weary bones.